Early Hick

 Section titled “Syntax”Property Words and Modification

-Section titled “Property Words and Modification”Early Hick uses property words (like English adjectives and adverbs) in three main ways:
+Section titled “Property Words and Modification”Early Hick uses property roots and ka- derived describing words in three main ways:

 -